 And before you start getting crafty by spending two years at a community college and trying to transfer to CalArts to save six figures—it’s not a viable option for these programs.

-According to the portfolio audition requirements for their four year character animation program, “all students begin at [the first year undergraduate level] because of the highly sequential nature of the curriculum.”
+According to the portfolio audition requirements for their four-year character animation program, “all students begin at [the first-year undergraduate level] because of the highly sequential nature of the curriculum.”
 Your transfer credits might lessen your course load, but they “will not shorten the length of residency.”

-There are financial aid options which you might be eligible for.
+There are financial aid options that you might be eligible for.
 But it’s still a lot of debt to take on.
 Let’s look at some of the reasons why you might want to pursue a degree at CalArts in animation.

 The Character Animation Program at CalArts

 We’ll start with what these animation programs contain.
 It’s important you know what you’re getting!

 According to the CalArts website, “The BFA program in Character Animation is designed for students who seek an understanding of the art of character performance and storytelling animation.”
 This program will show you the ropes for traditional animation and computer-generated animation.

 Here’s a breakdown of your four years at CalArts (as we said above, this program has to be four years—transferring won’t shorten it).